sungsoo-ahn/2025/_posts/2025-04-28-is-mappo-all-you-need.md

 Therefore, there are several reasons for employing independent value functions over a centralized value function:

-> The independent value functions increase policy diversity and improve exploration capabilities.
+>💡The independent value functions increase policy diversity and improve exploration capabilities.

-> The independent value functions constitute ensemble learning <d-cite key="krawczyk2017ensemble"></d-cite> , making the PPO algorithm more robust in unstable multi-agent environments.
+>💡The independent value functions constitute ensemble learning <d-cite key="krawczyk2017ensemble"></d-cite> , making the PPO algorithm more robust in unstable multi-agent environments.

-> Each agent having its own value function can be seen as an implicit credit assignment <d-cite key="foerster2018counterfactual"></d-cite>.
+>💡Each agent having its own value function can be seen as an implicit credit assignment <d-cite key="foerster2018counterfactual"></d-cite>.

 With this blog post, we aim to broaden awareness for the Multi-agent IPPO, beyond the well-known MAPPO method alone.
 We believe the Multi-agent IPPO holds untapped potential which deserves exploration.